Table of Contents

 Because ABL carries a domain that can add phosphate groups to tyrosine residues (a tyrosine kinase), the BCR-ABL fusion gene product is also a tyrosine kinase.
 The fused BCR-ABL protein interacts with the interleukin 3beta(c) receptor subunit.
 The BCR-ABL transcript is continuously active and does not require activation by other cellular messaging proteins.
 In turn, BCR-ABL activates a cascade of proteins that control the cell cycle, speeding up cell division.
 Moreover, the BCR-ABL protein inhibits DNA repair, causing genomic instability and making the cell more susceptible to developing further genetic abnormalities.
 The action of the BCR-ABL protein is the pathophysiologic cause of chronic myelogenous leukemia.

-Note: Granulocyte expansion, Philadelphia chromosome, 3-phase course with blast crisis, stem cell transplantation as a cure
+Note: Granulocyte expansion, Philadelphia chromosome, a 3-phase course with blast crisis, stem cell transplantation as a cure

 Process of Typification